No other way to spin it: Police brutalisted protestors at Port Botany

 Protestors overlook Botany Bay and the Calandra, a Zim ship, 21 November, 2023.
 Photo courtesy: Aman Kapoor.

-If there is an image that will haunt the different tiers of government, complicit in genocide, for years to come, it is the photo of a pram containing a toddler being held aloft by pro-Palestine protestors at Port Botany, Sydney, on Tuesday night.
+If there is an image that will haunt the different tiers of Australian government, complicit in genocide, for years to come, it is the photo of a pram containing a toddler being held aloft by pro-Palestine protestors at Port Botany, Sydney, on Tuesday night.
 That photo captures the moment a supposedly unruly crowd swept a child to safety, as mounted and riot police officers herded protestors into an increasingly tight space, pushing them up against a fence and leaving them with nowhere to flee.

 That photo is a symbol of solidarity.
 Like the rally itself, which exposed the absurdity and cruelty of the state’s anti-protest laws, that photo is proof of people power and our innate desire to offer ad hoc mutual aid.